©

 Our tips for

-Even if it’s not a 20 km hike, take good shoes to have a better time!
-No more blisters, no more pain, especially test your shoes beforehand so that they have time to get used to your feet.
+Even if it’s not a 20 km hike, take good shoes so you can have a better time!
+No more blisters, no more aches and pains, and above all test your shoes beforehand so that they have time to get used to your feet.

 I show respect

-These trails will take you to discover a fragile fauna and flora.
-To help preserve it, please respect the paths you walk on, but also the works, animals and plants you will meet along the way.
+These paths will take you on a journey of discovery of fragile flora and fauna.
+To help preserve it, please respect not only the paths you walk on, but also the works of art, animals and plants you come across along the way.

-Look for the yellow marks on the trees that indicate you are on the trail, and stay there for your safety.
+Look for the yellow marks on the trees that indicate you are on the path, and stay there for your own safety.
 Even if the starry skies are incredible in Grand-Figeac, the best thing is to make it back on time!